deeplearning4j/deeplearning4j/sentiment_analysis_word2vec.md

 # Movie Review Sentiment Analysis With Word2Vec, DBNs and RNTNs

-In this blog post, we're going to walk through a sentiment analysis of movie reviews using the Rotten Tomatoes dataset.
+In this post, we're going to walk through a sentiment analysis of movie reviews using the Rotten Tomatoes dataset.

 You'll need to download the dataset from Kaggle (registration required):